marus95/camera2go/README.md

 A simple html css and js website.

-Issues: For some iphone phones the hover menu dosn't work.
+Issues: For some iphones hover menu dosn't work.